Exchizz/FWC/README.md

 2. Add policies to **fwc_policies**
 3. Run **fwc** as root
 4. Run sudo bash /etc/firewall/up.bash
-5. If you wanna create the rules as the host boots, run /etc/firewall/up.bash during startup.

 ## Tips:
 1. To print your current iptables configuration run: